 In a somewhat baffling move, the authors do not attempt to provide an estimable amount regarding total tour dates, which is unfortunate, considering the Beach Boys – Love especially – have probably played more shows than any other major act.

-Appendices offering a rundown of shows per year and concert trivia [i.e. largest audience, record box office receipts, worst reviewed, concerts recorded for official albums, how many times the band played in a particular region, opening acts that later became breakout stars, etc.] would have also been welcome, since readers have to thumb through 400-odd pages if searching for a certain memory.
+Appendices offering a rundown of shows per year and concert trivia [e.g. largest audience, record box office receipts, worst-reviewed shows, concerts recorded for official albums, how many times the band played in a particular region, opening acts that later became breakout stars, etc.] would have also been welcome, since readers have to thumb through 400-odd pages if searching for a certain memory.

-Still, a tremendous amount of tender loving care backed by solid research and a compelling narrative is on fine display throughout The Beach Boys in Concert, seconded by a rare five-star rating on Amazon (based on 21 reviews).
+Still, a tremendous amount of tender loving care backed by solid research and a compelling narrative is on fine display throughout The Beach Boys in Concert, seconded by a rare five-star rating on Amazon.
 Let's hope Rusten and Stebbins set their sights on writing a full band biography in the near future.
 The seeds are planted, the talent is readily apparent, and such a project would reach a much wider audience.

 DON'T GO ANYWHERE YET!
 Don't forget to browse the impressive nine-image slideshow tracing "The Beach Boys in Concert: The Complete History of America's Band on Tour and Onstage", featuring candid stills of the group live on "The Ed Sullivan Show" in 1968, concert posters advertising the rock-inspired lineup fronted by Blondie Chaplin and Ricky Fataar, Carl Wilson demonstrating his exquisite fashion sense, and much more.